 The majority of blended-learning programs resemble one of four models: Rotation, Flex, A La Carte, and Enriched Virtual.
 The Rotation model includes four sub-models: Station Rotation, Lab Rotation, Flipped Classroom, and Individual Rotation.
 This taxonomy will evolve as the practice of blended learning matures.

-The Institute maintains a Blended Learning Universe, a rapidly growing, searchable database of K-12 blended-learning programs.
-This blended-learning resource and more are available here.
+The Institute also maintains a School Directory, a rapidly growing, searchable catalog of K–12 blended-learning programs worldwide.